suraj-bhatt1217/NOTO-MVP/README.md

-# NOTO - YouTube Video Summarization App
+# NotoAI - YouTube Video Summarization App

-NOTO is a powerful web application that allows users to convert YouTube videos into concise, structured notes using AI.
+NotoAI is a powerful web application that allows users to convert YouTube videos into concise, structured notes using AI.
 Save hours by automatically extracting key insights from any YouTube video with transcripts available.

 ## Features